-- To study the concepts of mobile communication. - To study the concepts of mobile internet protocol and transport layer. - To understand the concepts of mobile telecommunication system. - To understand the concept of mobile ad-hoc networks. - To study the concepts of mobile platforms and applications.
+- To study the concepts of mobile internet protocol and transport layer. - To understand the concepts of mobile telecommunication system. - To understand the concept of mobile ad-hoc networks.

+• To study the concepts of mobile platforms and applications.

-Introduction to wireless communication - Applications - Wireless transmission - Frequencies for radio transmission - signals - antennas - signal propagation - need
+Introduction to wireless communication - Applications - Wireless transmission - Frequencies for radio transmission - signals - antennas - signal propagation - need and types of multiplexing techniques - modulation types - use of spread spectrum - cellular Systems.
+Motivation for a specialized MAC - SDMA - FDMA - TDMA - CDMA and comparison of these methods.